Al-Damiri: Life

+Works

-Al-Damiri is, however, better known in the history of literature for his Life of Animals (Ḥayāt al-ḥayawān al-kubrā, c.1371), which treats in alphabetic order of 931 animals mentioned in the Quran, the traditions and the poetical and proverbial literature of the Arabs.
+Al-Damiri was a prolific writer and excelled in jurisprudence in which he wrote a commentary on the Minhāj al-Ṭalibīn of al-Nawawi.
+He excelled in the sciences of hadith, Arabic, and theology.
+However, he was best known in the history of literature for his Life of Animals (Ḥayāt al-ḥayawān al-kubrā, c.1371), which treats in alphabetic order of 931 animals mentioned in the Quran, the traditions and the poetic and proverbial literature of the Arabs.
 The work is a compilation from over 500 prose writers and nearly 200 poets.
 The correct spelling of the names of the animals is given with an explanation of their meanings.
-The use of the animals in medicine, their lawfulness or unlawfulness as food, their position in folklore are the main subjects treated, while occasionally long irrelevant sections on political history are introduced.
+The use of the animals in medicine, their lawfulness or unlawfulness as food, and their position in folklore are the main subjects treated.
+Occasionally, long, irrelevant sections on political history are introduced.

 The work exists in three forms.
-The fullest has been published several times in Egypt; a mediate and a short recension exist in manuscript.
+The fullest has been published several times in Egypt; a mediate and a short recension exist in manuscript format.
 Several editions have been made at various times of extracts, among them the poetical one by al-Suyuti, which was translated into Latin by Abraham Ecchelensis (Paris, 1667).
 Bochartus in his Hierozoicon (1663) used al-Damiri's work.
 There is a translation of the whole into English by Lieutenant-Colonel Jayakar (Bombay, 1906–1908).

+Al-Damiri included in his Life of Animals an account of giraffes, which reflected heightened interest in this creature during the Mamluk era.